NeilJustice/ZenUnitAndMetalMock/README.md

 --random
    Run test classes, tests, and value-parameterized test cases in a random order.
---seed=<SeedValue>
+--seed=<Value>
-   Set to SeedValue the random seed used by --random and the ZenUnit::Random<T> family of random value generating functions.
+   Set to Value the random seed used by --random and the ZenUnit::Random<T> family of random value generating functions.
    The default random seed is the number of seconds since 1970-01-01 00:00:00 UTC.
 --test-runs=<N>
    Repeat the running of all tests N times.
+Use a negative number to repeat forever.
-   Specify --test-runs=5 --random for five random test run orderings.
+   For five random test run orderings, specify --random --test-runs=5.
 --no-skips
    Exit 1 regardless of test run outcome if any tests are skipped.
 ```